Norine MacDonald: Other activities and recognition

 Before founding ICOS, MacDonald was a partner in the law firm Bull, Housser and Tupper, specialising in commercial litigation, charities and tax law.
 Moreover, MacDonald held several prominent offices as a Bencher of the Law Society of British Columbia.

-MacDonald holds a BA and an LLB from the University of British Columbia, and completed the Advance Management Program at INSEAD in France in 2005.
+MacDonald holds a BA and an LLB from the University of British Columbia, and completed the Advanced Management Program at INSEAD in France in 2005.
 She was appointed Queen's Counsel in 1997.